 The first step in organizing the classroom was identifying the key sections of the room.
 We moved desks, chairs, and tables until we had a good idea of the traffic patterns and usage of each part of the room.
 By the time we were done we had the computer station, the supply station, the small group corner and the reading corner set in stone.

 I like to think of this as the bone structure of the room.
 In the first picture shown below you can see what our reading corner looked like after arranging the furniture.
-Angie had a fantastic couch for students to sit on, but I knew I wanted to increase the amount of sitting and find ways to make this corner an engaging place for students to spend time.
+Angie had a fantastic couch for students to sit on, but I knew I wanted to increase the amount of seating and find ways to make this corner an engaging place for students to spend time.

 The last picture shown is a picture of the back of Angie’s room.
 The door is located on the left so I knew I wanted to brighten up the top area of her cubbies so that the room screams hospitality as soon as you walk in.